Draeken/articles/project/CakeTime/README.md

 # How to do that ?

+- Onboarding
+  - present how the app work
+    - Pick the date and vote the cake with your friends
+    - Find the best products
+    - When it's time, cook the cake
+  - sign in with Google/FB/Twitter or email (optional)
+  - creation of the first filter - The cakes I like
 - Suggest user 3 differents cake to be cooked for the next week-end
-  - Confirm the date: date should have an slight influance on suggestion (confectiontime)
+  - Confirm the date: date should have a slight influance on suggestion (confection time)
   - How to make relevant suggestion ?
-    - Two discovery, one already ate (could be parameterized)
+    - Two discovery, one already ate (could be configured)
     - Ensure that a certain distance between suggestions is respected
   - One image per cake with a short description, naming the main ingredients
     - description could be generated from ingredient list and a list of random adjectives